-- Please note applications for NAPP 2018 are open.
+- Please note applications for NAPP 2018 is now closed.

-- Find the NAPP Registration Form 2018 here
+- Find the NAPP Registration Form 2019 tbc

-- Find the NAPP Information Sheet 2018 here
+- Find the NAPP Information Sheet 2019 tbc

 NAPP is a holistic programme of professional development for new academics at UCT, with less than five years’ experience in higher education.
 As an induction programme, its key focus is to strengthen resources and practices necessary for new academics to develop as educators, researchers and members of the UCT community.
 NAPP supports a theorized and contextualised orientation to teaching, learning, technology, and assessment practices in the higher education classroom.